By Matthew Pinsker

 This 2021 essay offers a concise introduction to the subject of "slave stampedes" and their impact on the fight to destroy American slavery.
 It describes the origins of the term, provides a chronology for some major antebellum and wartime stampedes along the Missouri borderlands, and assesses how scholars, teachers and preservationists might use this information to help expand their interpretation of slavery resistance in order to include the concept of "mobile insurrections."
 The author presented an earlier version of this paper at the Association for the Study of African American Life and History (ASALH) conference in October 2019.
 The revised piece now includes embedded multi-media and clickable endnotes that take readers directly to the primary and secondary sources which inform this work.
 For a printable version, please download this PDF.

-Later in 2023, within our online publications section, we will release a full monograph about Slave Stampedes on the Missouri Borderlands, both in a clickable online version and as a downloadable PDF.
+Later in 2024, within our online publications section, we will release a full monograph about Slave Stampedes on the Missouri Borderlands, both in a clickable online version and as a downloadable PDF.
 We anticipate releasing the same type of dual format monograph for Slave Stampedes on the Kentucky Borderlands in 2025.

 In December 1854, the St. Louis Daily Missouri Republican started complaining about the escalating number of runaway slaves who were escaping from their city.
 “Not a week passes by, without ten, fifteen or twenty slaves being run off by Abolitionists,” the conservative southern Whig journal fumed in an editorial entitled, “WHAT IS TO BE DONE NOW?”
 Sensing a vast antislavery conspiracy, the newspaper searched for answers: “These negroes have not left good homes without the aid and persuasion of white men, as well as free negroes, and a better police must be established.”[1]
 This apparent concern about enslaved people from around St. Louis getting enticed from “good homes” was essentially bipartisan in nature.
 Benjamin Gratz Brown, the editor of the city’s Missouri Democrat, offered similar complaints.
-His newspaper been more focused that year on the upheaval over the Kansas-Nebraska Act, but throughout the previous several months, Gratz’s journal had also been reporting rather breathlessly on several audacious group escapes that had been roiling the area’s slaveholders, and which they were quick to blame on “the numerous underground railroad agents that infest our city.”[2]
+His newspaper had been more focused that year on the upheaval over the Kansas-Nebraska Act, but throughout the previous several months, Gratz’s journal had also been reporting rather breathlessly on several audacious group escapes that had been roiling the area’s slaveholders, and which they were quick to blame on “the numerous underground railroad agents that infest our city.”[2]
 The Democrat was especially scandalized by the “fifteen or twenty slaves” who had departed together on a Sunday night in October, and that seventeen more who had fled in coordinated fashion from various locales near St. Louis, later in November.
 “STAMPEDE AMONG THE AFRICANS” and “ANOTHER SLAVE STAMPEDE,” were the reports from the anxious Democrat headlines.[3]

-This was a hidden tipping point for the sectional crisis, one that most scholars and teachers have so far failed recognized.
+This was a hidden tipping point for the sectional crisis, one that most scholars and teachers have so far failed to recognize.
 What was happening around the Missouri borderlands in the latter half of 1854 was just as polarizing as other better known fugitive slave episodes from that year, such as the explosive Boston rendition case concerning Anthony Burns or the dramatic rescue of Joshua Glover in Milwaukee.
 It was also perhaps more important –at least over the long haul-- than the crisis that was brewing across the Missouri border in the Kansas and Nebraska territories.
 But unlike those now well-studied flashpoints, this festering 1854 crisis over “slave stampedes” in St. Louis has not attracted extensive analysis.
 Even that evocative metaphor --slave stampedes-- which journalists back then frequently used to describe what they perceived as an epidemic of group escapes across This was a hidden tipping point for the sectional crisis, one that most scholars and teachers have so far failed recognized.the Upper South, has become surprisingly obscure.
 Yet the story of “slave stampedes” is directly relevant –maybe even central-- to the coming of the Civil War.
 The revolutionary efforts of entire groups of freedom seekers, haunted the nightmares of antebellum slaveholders across Kentucky, Maryland, Missouri, Virginia, and beyond.
 In fact, the specter of slave stampedes loomed so largely in American political culture that events such as John Brown’s 1859 raid at Harpers Ferry, Benjamin Butler’s “contraband of war” declaration in 1861, or even Abraham Lincoln’s emancipation proclamation in 1863, cannot be fully understood in context without some reference to “stampeding” slaves.
 It was a truly powerful metaphor that reflected an even more powerful desire –the revolutionary determination of some enslaved African Americans to have both freedom and family, even at the risk of significant violence.

 Defining the Term